OWH-projects/javascript-training/README.md

         ].join('')
    }

-// finally, set the table HTML equal to _table_content_
-   document.getElementById('fruit_table').innerHTML = table_content;
+// finally, set the table HTML equal to table_content document.getElementById('fruit_table').innerHTML = table_content;
 &lt;/script>
 </pre>

-You'll find an example of this in <code>example3.html</code> in the _examples_ folder.
-Add new entries to a file called <code>journos.js</code> in the folder _examples/data_ and see what happens.
+You'll find another example of this in the file called <code>example3.html</code> in the _examples_ folder.
+Add new entries to the file called <code>journos.js</code> in the folder _examples/data_, then reload the page and see what happens.

-You'll find a more advanced example of HTML concatenation in <code>example4.html</code> in the _examples_ folder.
-There, you'll find data from one of my favorite Wikipedia pages, <a href="http://en.wikipedia.org/wiki/List_of_English_terms_of_venery,_by_animal">List of English terms of venery</a>.
+You'll find a more advanced example of HTML concatenation in <code>example4.html</code> in the _examples_ folder, which uses data from one of my favorite Wikipedia pages ever, <a href="http://en.wikipedia.org/wiki/List_of_English_terms_of_venery,_by_animal">List of English terms of venery</a>.
 I pulled my favorite entries into a spreadsheet and then used <a href="http://shancarter.github.io/mr-data-converter/">Mr. Data Converter</a> to convert the rows and columns of my spreadsheet into <a href="http://json.org/">a data structure that Javascript understands</a>.
 I saved the data in a file called <code>animals.js</code>, which you will find in _examples/data_, and which is linked to in the HTML file.

 The basic idea was to make a page with a dropdown menu using the HTML <code>&lt;select></code> tag.
 When a user selects an option from this menu, the page will display the type of animal and its collective noun (e.g., "a shrewdness of apes").